South African Board of Jewish Education

-King David Schools currently has are over 3300 students and 300 educators across 11 schools, located on five campuses (Linksfield, Victory Park, Sandton, Minnie Bersohn and King David Rosabelle Klein in Waverley)
+King David Schools currently has over 3300 students and 300 educators across 11 schools, located on five campuses (Linksfield, Victory Park, Sandton, Minnie Bersohn and King David Rosabelle Klein in Waverley).

-Under the leadership of Eli Atie (Chairman), Rabbi Kacev (General Director) and a highly skilled and competent Board of Directors and professional staff, the SABJE has a clear vision of the future of the King David Schools.
+Under the leadership of Rabbi Kacev (General Director) and Eli Atie (Chairman) and a highly skilled and competent Board of Directors and professional staff, the SABJE has a clear vision of the future of the King David Schools.
 This vision incorporates academic excellence, fostering the Jewish and Zionist ethos of our schools, and providing as many opportunities as possible to allow our students to achieve success in all of their future endeavours.

-The SABJE’s strategy has evolved over the years, moulding and influencing the many vital decisions that affect King David Schools on a daily basis.
+The SABJE’s strategy has evolved over the years, molding and influencing the many vital decisions that affect King David Schools on a daily basis.
 The current drive is embodied in the slogan “Excellent Teachers, Teaching Excellently”.
-Our goal is to provide the best general and Jewish education under the guidance and leadership of the best educators available, whilst continually improving and upgrading facilities and resources.
+Our goal is to provide the best general and Jewish education under the guidance and leadership of quality educators available, whilst continually improving and upgrading facilities and resources.

 As such, the SABJE continues to work with the King David Schools’ Foundation (KDSF) to facilitate investment in the Schools.
 We have also looked to consolidate efficiencies at pre-school level by closing Yiddish Folk at the end of 2016, growing King David Pre-Primary Linksfield and welcoming Rosabelle Klein Nursery School in Waverley to the SABJE.
 Our newest addition to the King David Schools is King David Ariel – offering excellence in remedial education with all the benefits of a King David School.